MLopesSousa/role-framework/README.md

 ```

 Create the rules file.
-This file should contain one element by entity.
-Inside the entity element all the protected actions should be liste with a set of roles that has permission to perform it.
-In the exemple bellow, the role **ADMIN** has permission to perform the actions: **create, update, delete and list** on the entity **user** while the role **ASU** has only the **list** permission on the **user** entity.
+This file should contain one element by the entity.
+Inside the entity element, all the protected actions should be listed with a set of roles that has permission to perform it.
+In the example bellow, the role **ADMIN** has permission to perform the actions: **create, update, delete and list** on the entity **user** while the role **ASU** has only the **list** permission on the **user** entity.

 ### **`rules.js`**
 ```javascript
 module.exports = {